-Hot cocoa is a warm beverage made with cocoa powder, heated milk or water, and sugar.
-The terms hot chocolate and hot cocoa are often used interchangeably by Americans causing a bit of confusion.
-To make hot chocolate, we use ground chocolate which contains cocoa butter.
-It’s mixed with hot milk and is actually a drinking chocolate.
+We make hot cocoa with cocoa powder, heated milk or water, and sugar.
+However, the terms hot chocolate and hot cocoa are often used interchangeably by Americans, causing a bit of confusion.
+To make hot chocolate, we use ground chocolate containing cocoa butter.
+It’s mixed with hot milk and is drinking chocolate.

 Hot chocolate is also known as drinking chocolate.

 We make hot cocoa from cocoa powder.
 Through the fermentation, drying, roasting, and grinding process of cocoa beans, we produce a paste called chocolate liquor.
 Through another method, they separate cocoa butter, leaving cocoa powder.
 We use this cocoa powder to make hot cocoa.
 It has very little fat and calories.

 The Mayans are credited with creating the first chocolate beverage around 2000 years ago.
 Culturally, cocoa became an essential part of the Aztec civilization by 1400 AD.
 After the drink found its way from Mexico through the New World, Europeans popularized the chocolate drink.
 However, it has undergone multiple changes since then.
 Until the 19th century, drinkers used hot chocolate medicinally to treat ailments such as stomach diseases.